Policies Targeting Existing Buildings

 Other requirements

 The Chicago Benchmarking Energy Ordinance created the Chicago Energy Rating System.
-The system assigns all buildings over 50,000 square feet an energy performance rating, which will be required to be posted in a prominent location and shared at time of listing the property for sale or lease.
+The system assigns all buildings over 50,000 square feet an energy performance rating, which will be required to be posted in a prominent location and shared at the time of listing the property for sale or lease.
 It went into effect in 2019.

 Incentives

-The Retrofit Chicago Residential Partnership offers rebates for energy efficient appliance to residential buildings with no more than four units.
-The Tax-Increment Financing Neighborhood Improvement Program offers grants to residential building of one to four units for efficiency improvements including air sealing, roof insulation, and boiler or furnace upgrades.
-The city passed a property assessed clean energy (PACE) financing ordinance that will provide financing to commercial, institutional and residential building owners.
+The Tax-Increment Financing Neighborhood Improvement Program offers grants to residential buildings of one to four units for efficiency improvements including air sealing, roof insulation, and boiler or furnace upgrades.

 Retrofit requirements